BruceRayWilsonAtANL/Model-References/PyTorch/computer_vision/classification/torchvision/README_Habana_Multi-Server.md.md

 - ResNet50, lazy mode, BF16 mixed precision, batch Size 256, custom learning rate, Habana dataloader (with hardware decode support on **Gaudi2**), 1 HPU on a single server:

+The path **/lambda_stor/habana/data/tensorflow/imagenet** is poorly named.
+The files stored at that location are PyTorch compatible and not TensorFlow compatible.

 This works.
 20220825

 ```bash